thdwyer/ytdlm.sh/README.md

 This was written for Linux Mint 21.x and 22  It should work in most distros as long as you can install yt-dlp.

-This is a wrapper for yt-dlp ehich should be available via software manager (in Mint at least)
+This is a wrapper for yt-dlp which should be available via software manager (in Mint at least)

 Keep in mind that youtube is constantly coming up with ways to disable any